gusamarante/pyacm/README.md

 # pyacm
-Implementation of ["Pricing the Term Structure with Linear Regressions" from Adrian, Crump and Moench (2013)][paper_website].
+Python implementation of the ACM Term Premium model of ["Pricing the Term Structure with Linear Regressions" from Adrian, Crump and Moench (2013)][paper_website].

 The `NominalACM` class prices the time series and cross-section of the term